 All new modules constituting the DualM scheme are implemented into the ECMWF IFS version CY31R1.
-The scheme in effect replaces the CY31R1 shallow cumulus scheme.
+The new EDMF extension presented in this paper replaces the CY31R1 shallow cumulus scheme.
 Other components of the model physics not addressed in this paper are those as used in CY31R1.
 The DualM scheme is only applied in the PBL.
-This means that above the PBL the CY31R1 cloud scheme (Tiedtke 1993) is still active, while within the PBL the new statistical bimodal cloud scheme is applied.
+This means that above the PBL the CY31R1 cloud scheme (Tiedtke, 1993) is still active, while within the PBL the new statistical bimodal cloud scheme is applied.
 This setup completely conserves condensate mass across the PBL boundary.
 For example, cloud fraction and condensate in the residual PBL is simply picked up and treated by the prognostic Tiedtke scheme, and vice versa.